Non-Ambipolarity of Microturbulent Transport: Perturbed magnetic field due to microturbulence

 which is a mathematical identity.
 This equation can be inserted into Faraday's Law to obtain an equation with general validity,

 When the term $(\vec{\nabla}V_\ell \times \vec{\nabla}\varphi)/2\pi$ involves second derivatives of $\vec{B}$ with respect to position then it is diffusive.
-This is the case when there is a term $\eta\vec{j}$ in the expression for the electric field.
-Equation (\ref{Ad-diff}) is then an advective diffusion equation.
-When $\vec{\nabla}V_\ell=0$, the magnetic field line topology within the plasma is preserved although an additive term to the enclosed poloidal flux can evolve.
+This is the case when there is a term $\eta\vec{j}$ in the expression for the electric field, which diffuses magnetic field lines with $\eta/\mu_0$ the diffusion coefficient.
+Equation (\ref{Ad-diff}) is then an advection-diffusion equation.
+In 1984, Aref showed \cite{Aref:1984} solutions to the advection-diffusion equations have an unexpected tendency to give rapid mixing even as diffusion coefficient becomes arbitrarily small.
+All that is required is that the advective velocity be chaotic.

+A magnetic field line flow $\vec{u}_\bot$ driven by turbulence is chaotic, which means neighboring streamlines of the flow separate exponentially in time with a timescale $\tau_u$.
+What many find surprising is that magnetic surfaces will break on a timescale only an order of magnitude longer than $\tau_u$ no matter how small the resistive diffusion $\eta/\mu_0$ may be.
+Resistivity enters the reconnection timescale only logarithmically \cite{Boozer:surface, Chaos:Boozer}.
+Figure \ref{fig:tubes} illustrates how chaos exponentially enhances the effect of $\eta/\mu_0$ diffusion on reconnection.

+Although chaotic flows can rapidly break magnetic surfaces, the timescale for the re-formation of magnetic surfaces is not shortened by a chaotic flow.
+A resistive timescale is required---not the logarithm of the resistive timescale as in the breaking.

+The lack of time reversibility in mixing is well known in everyday life.
+Ingredients in soup are mixed by stirring, but they cannot then be separated by stirring in the opposite direction.
+The time-reversibility of solutions to an advection-diffusion equation is exponentially sensitive to the diffusion, which rules out flutter in the topological features of of the magnetic field lines when resistive diffusion is small.

 A slab-model, in which a constant magnetic field $B_z\hat{z}$ is subjected to a perturbation $\tilde{B}_x\hat{x}$, illustrates the relationship between the magnetic field line velocity $\tilde{u}_x\hat{x}$ and the plasma velocity $\tilde{v}_x\hat{x} + \tilde{v}_z\hat{z}$.
 Equation (\ref{Ad-diff}), with an ideal perturbation, $\vec{\nabla}V_\ell=0$, implies $ \partial_t \tilde{B}_x = B_z\partial_z \tilde{u}_x$, so $ \partial_z \partial_t \tilde{B}_x = B_z\partial_z^2 \tilde{u}_x$.
 Ampere's Law implies $ \partial_z \tilde{B}_x = \mu_0 j_y$ and force balance gives $j_y B_z = m_i n \partial_t \tilde{v}_x$, which leads to the equation $ \partial_z \partial_t \tilde{B}_x = \frac{\mu_0 m_i n}{B_z} \partial_t^2 \tilde{v}_x.$ Equating the two expressions for $ \partial_z \partial_t \tilde{B}_x$,